Our Team

 Sarah Jane Holcombe

-Dr. Sarah Jane Holcombe manages a research initiative with the Population & Health Research Institute in DRC and the Institut Africain de Santé Publique in Burkina Faso to model and develop recommendations for accelerating demographic transitions in seven countries in the Sahel and francophone West Africa.
+Dr. Sarah Jane Holcombe is our Research and Evaluation Lead and manages a research initiative with the Population & Health Research Institute in DRC and the Institut Africain de Santé Publique in Burkina Faso to model and develop recommendations for accelerating demographic transitions in seven countries in the Sahel and francophone West Africa.
 She also lends her monitoring and evaluation expertise to the girls’ safe spaces initiatives supported by OASIS.
 Previously, she served as the Senior Learning Advisor with The Challenge Initiative at the Gates Institute, Johns Hopkins School of Public Health.
 She brings experience from her leadership of family planning and reproductive health grantmaking in Ethiopia, Mexico, and Sudan with the Packard Foundation, and from her launch of the Bergstrom Foundation’s East Africa grant-making program.
 She managed the Ellertson Postdoctoral Fellowship in Abortion and Reproductive Health.
 At the U.S. D.H.H.S., she analyzed financing strategies and developed quality measures for low-income populations.
 She received her Ph.D. in Health Services & Policy Analysis from the University of California, Berkeley.
 Her doctoral dissertation explored Ethiopia’s 2005 reform of its Penal Code with respect to abortion: examining agenda-setting, obstetrician-gynecologists’ roles, and midwives’ attitudes.
 Current research interests include medical professionals’ roles in policy reform, and scale-up of reproductive health services in LMICs.

 Affiliated Researchers & Consultants